Do You Have to Pay Taxes on Life Insurance?

 How do I avoid tax on life insurance proceeds?

-While an ILIT is an effective way to make sure that the life insurance death benefit isn't taxable as part of the estate, there are a couple of situations in which you may still owe taxes:
+An irrevocable life insurance trust is an effective way to make sure the payout isn't taxable as part of the estate.
+But taxes may still be owed in a couple of situations:

 Are life insurance living benefits taxed?